opendatasoft/ods-documentation/docs-en/source/theme/intro.rst

 .. image:: intro__access-interface.png

-Using the various forms available in this page, you'll be able to customize every aspect of your portal, from the basic colors to major changes in the layout.
+Using the various forms available in this page, you'll be able to customize every aspect of your portal, from basic colors to making major changes in its layout.

 .. image:: intro__interface.png